ChainChallange/ChainChallenge/backend/README.md

 ## How Start the Backend

 You can launch the backend in two ways.
 One is more recommended for development/testing while the other is more recommended for production.
 We're using the [Cartesi Docs](https://docs.cartesi.io/cartesi-rollups/1.3/development/running-the-application/) as principal font.
-Below, we will address both ways:
+Below, we will address both ways.

+It is important to note that you will first need [Docker](https://www.docker.com/), [Yarn](https://classic.yarnpkg.com/lang/en/docs/) and, if you use Windows, [WSL](https://learn.microsoft.com/en-us/windows/wsl/install).

 ### Development/Test with Nonodo